Short Answer

 Contract Snapshot

-The market resolves to "Yes" if Johnny Depp is cast in the next Pirates of the Caribbean before January 1, 2035, as reported by sources such as The Hollywood Reporter, The New York Times, and the Associated Press.
-Otherwise, it resolves to "No" and closes by January 1, 2035, at 10:00 AM EST. The market will close and expire early if the casting event occurs before this date.
+The market resolves to "Yes" if Johnny Depp is cast in the next Pirates of the Caribbean film before January 1, 2035, based on reporting from specified news organizations including The Hollywood Reporter, The New York Times, and others.
+If he is not cast by this date and time (January 1, 2035, 10:00 AM EST), the market resolves to "No." The market will close early if the casting event occurs, with payouts projected 30 minutes after closing.

 Available Contracts